byoutline/SecretSauce/README.md

   * WebViewActivity (for displaying basic full screen webview, that accepts URL and data to post)
   * WaitDialog (Full screen blocking spinner that survives device rotations and keeps tracks of multiple invocations)
   * SimpleDialog (that displays layout id in dialog)
-  * [WaitLayout] (Displays spinner on any item, can synchronize with CachedFields and CachedEndpoints)
+  * [WaitLayout] -Displays spinner on any item, can synchronize with CachedFields and CachedEndpoints
   * DatePickerFragment
   * PicassoScrollListener (that stops loading images during fast scroll)
   * FontCache